hutli/hacking-song-book/README.md

 We'll take our points and go

 ### Verse[1]
-My distro's clear of any bloat
+Praise linux; clear of any bloat

 The shell does shine in unicode

+The race kicks off, I don't look smart

+My setup falls apart

-the challenge's live for all the folk
+(the challenge's live for all the folk)

-now everything has broke
+(now everything has broke)

 ### Cores
 Soon we'll deploy the hack